Date: Saturday, June 3, 2017

 • Accepting outside assistance or being paced by non-competitor.

-Each of the following actions will result in a immediate disqualification:
+Each of the following actions will result in an immediate disqualification:

 • Unsportsmanlike conduct/verbal abuse of a volunteer or race official. (determined by race officials)